Using the GNU/Linux Operating System

 • to insert in the current buffer the output of a shell command: C-u then M-!: enter that shell command, whose output will be pasted at the current cursor position

-• to prefix all lines of the selected region: C-x then r then t, then type the prefix then type Enter
+• to prefix all lines of the selected region: C-x then r then t, then type the prefix then type Enter (useful for example to indent a series of lines)

 • to sort alphabetically the selected region: M-x sort-lines